-- 1. Place a portion of the stain, substrate, or swab in a sterile 1.5mL microcentrifuge tube and add 750uL of digest buffer, 25uL of 10mg/mL proteinase K, and 25ul of 1M DTT. - 2.
+- Place a portion of the stain, substrate, or swab in a sterile 1.5mL microcentrifuge tube or a 2.0mL collection tube and add 500 -750uL of digest buffer, 20-30uL of 10mg/mL proteinase K, and 20-30ul of 1M DTT. - 2.
 Mix gently and incubate at 56°C for at least two hours.
 Following incubation, the samples can be gently centrifuged to remove moisture from the lids. - 3.
 At this point any samples can be purified using the BioRobot® EZ1and eluted in 40ul.
 Please refer to the desired protocol for the procedure.